 It is probably not much of an exaggeration to say that being paid a fair wage or salary is one of the highest priorities of all employees in any organization.
 Therefore, it is not surprising that compensation is one of many factors in the workplace that can have an impact on employee turnover decisions.
-The current study, by Messersmith and colleagues, addresses how turnover at the highest level of an organization (the top management team, or TMT) might be impacted by pay dispersion (the size of the pay differences between different employees in the TMT).
+The current study by Messersmith and colleagues addresses how turnover at the highest level of an organization (the top management team, or TMT) might be impacted by pay dispersion, which refers to the size of the pay differences between different employees in the TMT.

 Messersmith and colleagues used tournament theory as a guiding framework for their study.
 Tournament theory views organizations as competitive playing fields in which the goal of the “players” (the employees) is to move up in the organization in order to reap greater financial benefits.
 Among their hypotheses, the authors suggested that TMTs with greater pay dispersion (that is, larger pay differences between TMT members) would be more likely to experience turnover than organizations with less pay dispersion.